markel1974/Symphony/src/vm/core/README.md

 From that point on, every call to that function would execute native code directly, resulting in a massive performance boost, while the rest of the "cold" code continues to run safely in the interpreter.

+#### Architectural Enablers: The Dual Sequencer Model

+This advanced evolution is not an afterthought but a natural consequence of the core design.
+The unique `Sequencer` architecture provides a uniquely elegant path to JIT compilation: the **"Dual Sequencer"** model.

+Instead of a monolithic JIT engine, the system can be extended with a second, parallel sequencer: a **"Sequencer Transpiler"**.
+This creates a perfectly symmetrical architecture where execution and compilation are two sides of the same coin.

+The `IOpExecutor` interface for each opcode would be extended to serve two purposes:

+1.  **`Execute(vm IVM)`**: The existing method.
+It contains the Go logic to **interpret** the opcode.
+This is used by the standard `ExecutionSequencer`.
+2.  **`Transform(ctx *JitContext)`**: A new method.
+It contains the logic to **transpile** the opcode into its equivalent native assembly instructions, emitting them into a compilation context.

+This leads to a dual-engine system:

+-   **Execution Sequencer**: When the VM needs to interpret code, it dispatches opcodes to their `Execute` methods.
+-   **Transform Sequencer**: When a function is marked as "hot", its bytecode is fed to this second sequencer, which dispatches opcodes to their `Transform` methods, effectively compiling the function to native code.

+The benefits of this approach are immense:

+* **Symmetry and Cohesion**: The logic for interpreting and compiling a single opcode resides in the same, highly cohesive `struct`.
+Modifying an opcode's behavior means updating both its interpretation and compilation logic in one place.
+* **Maximum Reuse**: The entire infrastructure for decoding and dispatching instructions is reused.
+The only difference is which method on the executor is called.
+* **Ultimate Modularity**: This design represents the ultimate realization of the architecture's vision.
+The JIT compiler is not an external system bolted on, but a natural, parallel expression of the same core design, making the entire VM a framework for both execution and compilation.

+This makes the architecture not just powerful for what it is today, but for what it can effortlessly become tomorrow: a high-performance, hybrid runtime that offers both universal portability and native speed where it matters most.

 #### Architectural Enablers

 This advanced evolution is not an afterthought but a natural consequence of the core design: